 location, and is not constrained to genes in the column geneList.
 (For example, the geneList column could contain one gene that's a single exon -- no splice sites -- and

 the distance to a splice site in a gene some distance away would be reported.)
-For files with both NCBI and CCDS gene models, the NCBI lines have distances
+In some transcripts there are introns in the middle of

 FILE HEADER LINES